Disclosure: This content may contain affiliate links. Read my disclosure policy.

-January 2021 had some spectacularly cold weather in the Catskills, with wind chills dipping close to -40°F / -40°C at summits.
+January and February often have spectacularly cold weather in the northeast, with wind chills sometimes dipping to -40°F (-40°C) at summits.
 Too cold to hike?
 For most of us, definitely!

 How Cold is Too Cold to Hike?

 Each person has to asses the risks for themselves.
-Broadly, there are six things to consider:
+Broadly speaking, there are six things to consider:

-To get a sense of how cold it might get, consult a website like mountain-forecast.com to see what factors will be in play.
+To get a sense of how cold it might get on your next hike, consult a website like mountain-forecast.com to see what factors will be in play.
 A summit forecast will give you a quick sense if it’s too cold to hike.

-You need to think about how the temperature at the summit + wind speeds at the summit = wind chill at the summit.
+To go deeper, think about how temperature at the summit + wind speeds at the summit = wind chill at the summit.

+Too cold to hike?
 Bear in mind that all forecasts are based on mathematical models.
 Mountain weather can change rapidly.
 Actual conditions can be considerably worse.
-Plan on conditions being worse.
+Always plan on conditions being worse.

 In March 2010, two hikers climbed Blackhead Mountain in the Catskills and were overwhelmed by a sudden snowstorm.
 One lived.
 One died.